MicrosoftDocs/visualstudio-docs/docs/deployment/end-toend-deployment-entity-framework-core-github-actions.md

         :::image type="content" source="./media/azure-portal-service-connector.png" lightbox="./media/azure-portal-service-connector-large.png" alt-text="A screenshot showing how to use service connector.":::

 1. Select **Next: Authentication** and enter the following values:
-    * Select **Connection string** for teh authentication type.
+    * Select **Connection string** for the authentication type.
     * **Username**: Enter the username you used when creating the database server.
     * **Password**: Enter the password you used when creating the database server.
 1. Leave the rest of the settings at their default and select **Next: Networking**.
 1. Leave the default value selected and choose **Next: Review + Create**.
 1. After Azure validates, the settings, select **Create**.

-After a moment the connection to the SQL databse should appear.
-Select the arrow on the left to expand the connection and see teh **AZURE_SQL_CONNECTIONSTRING** value - this is the name of the environment variable connection string defined in the sample app.
+After a moment, the connection to the SQL database should appear.
+Select the arrow to expand the connection and see the **AZURE_SQL_CONNECTIONSTRING** value.
+This connection name matches the name of the environment variable connection string defined in the sample app.

 ## Configure the GitHub Actions workflow